porterjamesj/website/content/blog/wedding-videobooth.md

 We were able to find a preexisting JavaScript implementation of the K-S test in the [Jerzy library](https://github.com/pieterprovoost/jerzy), which we hacked into our project.
-Now, in order to check if a blob is e.g. the green bulb, rather than checking if the measured red, green, and blue values for the blob fell within the calibrated ranges for the green bulb, we instead performed three K-S tests (one for each color) of the sampled values from the previous 50 frames of the blob against the values measured for the green bulb.
+Now in order to check if a blob was e.g. the green bulb, rather than checking if the measured red, green, and blue values for the blob fell within the calibrated ranges for the green bulb, we instead performed three K-S tests (one for each color) between the sampled values from the previous 50 frames of the blob and the values measured for the green bulb.
 We then added up the D statistics for each of the three colors and identified a blob as the green bulb only if the total was less than a manually determined threshold value.